Store VEGA

 American indie darlings take over VEGA

-Japanese Breakfast, whose latest album Jubilee was nominated for two Grammy's, will give a concert on June 26th in Store VEGA with the songs from the new album For Melancholy Brunettes (& sad women).
+Japanese Breakfast, whose latest album Jubilee was nominated for two Grammy's, will give a concert on June 26th at Store VEGA with the songs from the new album For Melancholy Brunettes (& sad women).
 Over the course of a decade, Japanese Breakfast has moved from the American underground to the top of the global indie charts and from obscure avant-garde clubs to the world's largest arenas, such as the Arena tent at Roskilde Festival, which they took over in 2023.
 Now the American indie darlings are returning to Denmark when they give a very special concert this summer with songs from their fourth studio album, which will be released later this year.

 For Melancholy Brunettes (& sad women), as the new full-length has been named, was produced by Blake Mills (Fiona Apple, Bob Dylan) and recorded at the legendary Sound City studio in Los Angeles, where iconic works such as Neil Young's After the Gold Rush and Nirvana's Nevermind previously brought to life.